bigfarofa/moodle-resource-downloader/README.md

 - Build the project: `npx tsc`

 ## Run configuration
 You can run the scrapper by simply using `npm run start` or `node ./dist/main.js`.
+Remember to pay attention to the command line for inputs.

 There are some run configurations you need to set up.
 Either via command line and/or configuration file (`scrapper-config.json`).